-- 4.7.6.1 In any case where a third offence of Category B misconduct is suspected, the misconduct will be considered Major and the case will be referred to a University Disciplinary Panel.
-Such panels are governed by the University's Panel Guidance. - 4.7.6.2 A Student Governance Officer will make the panel arrangements and will invite you to submit any evidence you wish to be considered by the panel.
-You will be invited to attend the panel hearing. - 4.7.6.3 A University Disciplinary Panel can issue any decision that does not compromise the Academic Regulations.
+- 4.7.10.1 In any case where a third offence of Category B misconduct is suspected, the misconduct will be considered Major and the case will be referred to a University Disciplinary Panel.
+Such panels are governed by the University's Panel Guidance. - 4.7.10.2 A Student Governance Casework Officer will make the panel arrangements and will invite you to submit any evidence you wish to be considered by the panel.
+You will be invited to attend the panel hearing.

+4.7.10.3 A University Disciplinary Panel can issue any decision that does not compromise the Academic Regulations.
 The focus of University Disciplinary Panels is to reach decisions that reflect the nature of the misconduct committed and which are proportionate and appropriate.
 University Disciplinary Panels are empowered to withdraw you.
 Where you are withdrawn, you will be entitled to retain any academic credits achieved unless there is clear and compelling evidence to demonstrate that the credits should be removed because they have been achieved through academic misconduct.

-4.7.7 Appeals
+4.7.11 Appeals

-4.7.7.1 If you wish to appeal against the penalty applied as a result of a first- or second-time

-Category B offence, you should make an appeal in writing via email to the Associate Dean Student Learning Experience and Quality in your faculty.
-The Associate Dean will consider your appeal and provide you with a decision by way of email response.
-If you wish to challenge the Associate Dean's decision, you should follow the Review stage of the process (see 4.9 below).
+- 4.7.11.1 If you wish to appeal against the penalty applied as a result of a first- or second-time Category B offence, you should make an appeal in writing via email to the Student Governance team, who will pass the appeal on to the Associate Dean for Teaching, Education and Student Experience in your faculty.
+The Associate Dean will consider your appeal and provide you with a decision by way of email response via the Student Governance team. - 4.7.11.2 If you wish to challenge the Associate Dean's decision, you should follow the Review stage of the process (see 4.9 below).